Shan

 - At work: stepping into Polygon's Open Money Stack while keeping the bar high on reliability, testing, docs, and observability.

-- Outside work: building agent-first CLI tools that are actually useful; tfl-cli, companies-house-cli, and rail-cli are the clearest proof right now.
+- Outside work: building agent-first CLI tools that are actually useful; tfl-cli, companies-house-cli, rail-cli, and fuel-cli are the clearest proof right now.

 - Personal systems: tightening family planning, nutrition, and fitness so the setup supports the rest of the work instead of competing with it.